Dad living with pregnant partner and six kids in homeless hub pleads to be rehoused

 “Me and herself are in the other room, sharing a double bed with the other boys.

-“The little boys, the one-year-old and the three-year-old are back and forth to the hospital with septicemia, hand, foot and mouth and scarlet fever.
+“The little boys, the one-year-old and the three-year-old are back and forth to the hospital with septicaemia, hand, foot and mouth and scarlet fever.

 “They’ve got these bad rashes, like blisters, that have broken out all over them.